An Online Newsletter of “The Andy Griffith Show” Rerun Watchers Club (TAGSRWC)

 When Mary Grace semi-retired from acting in the 1980s, she moved to Sedgwick, Me.
 (She moved back to California a few years ago for health reasons.)
 She appeared at a couple of Mayberry reunion events over the years, and she delighted fans each time.

 Being used to people recognizing her mostly because of her portrayal of Ralph Monroe, she was surprised that her one episode as Mary Grace also had so many avid admirers.
 She enjoyed that very much, and stayed up on the goings-on in the Mayberry world through the years.

 Mary Grace was married to Charles Carey from 1950 to 1955 and to John Bischof from 1989 until her death.
 She is also survived by daughters Alison and Phoebe and three grandsons.

 We’re indeed fortunate that Mary Grace Canfield adorned Mayberry with her beloved performance of Mary Grace Gossage.
 Gomer’s enthusiasm was correct.
 “She’s nice!”

 **** Chapter Update ****

-If you’d like to start a chapter of TAGSRWC, it’s easy.
-Just pick a name that hasn’t already been chosen, and submit it with a list of your founding members by e-mail to Goober@imayberry.com or by U.S. Mail to TAGSRWC’s HQ in Nashville.
+Starting a chapter of TAGSRWC is really easy to do.
+Just pick a name that hasn’t already been chosen, and submit it with a list of your founding members by e-mail or by U.S. Mail to TAGSRWC’s HQ in Nashville.
 There’s a searchable list of chapter names that are already taken at www.tagsrwc.com.

 You can also join our online “Who’s Been Messin’ Up the Bulletin Board?” chapter.
 (It’s really quick and easy to do.
 Info is at tagsrwc.com.)